AbdulRahmanAlHamali/flutter_typeahead/CONTRIBUTING.md

 - Create a feature branch from the **develop** branch!
 - Following the coding guidlines below
 - Submit the PR against the **develop** branch.
+- Update both Material and Cupertino code if applicable

 ## General coding guidlines